benmvp/slides/2023/seattlejs/nextjs.md

 - So as I wrap up...
   - I encourage you to give Next.js a try
 - Or if you already have...
-  - Evaluate whether the pages you are using the best rendering strategy
+  - Evaluate whether the pages you have are using the best rendering strategy
-- I'm here for the remainder of the conference...
+- I should be around for the remainder of the conference...
-  - So you can ask me questions on Twitter (@benmvp) or find me afterwards
+  - So find me later or you can ask me questions on Twitter (@benmvp)
 - Thanks!